Injal08/MS-Codes/README.md

-# MS Academic Project Codes
+# Project Codes

-This folder contains the codes written and used during my Master's (MS) academic projects.
+This folder contains the codes written for individual projects.
 They were developed for coursework, research experiments, and data analysis tasks.

 ## Overview
-- Written as part of MS-level academic work.
 - Includes scripts for data handling, analysis, visualization, and exporting results.
 - Tailored to specific project datasets and requirements.